Macko-pp/Macko-pp_Website/README.md

-My personal online portfolio that I will will out as my life goes on
+My personal online portfolio that I will continue filling out as my life goes on